 NSU

 NSU Motorenwerke AG traces its origins back to 1873 from Christian Schmidt’s mechanical workshop for knitting machines (Mechanische Werkstätte zur Herstellung von Strickmaschinen).
 Moving to Neckarsulm in 1880, the company added pedal bicycles to its products, and later automobiles and motorcycles.
 In early 1901, the company produced its first motorcycle under the NSU brand.
-During World War II, the company received a slight increase in orders for the Kettenkrad and OSL 251 half-track motorcycles.
+During World War II, the company received slightly increased orders for the Kettenkrad and OSL 251 half-track motorcycles.
 The NSU Fox motorcycle did not appear until 1949.
 In 1955, the brand took the leading position in the world.
 In 1969, the company was absorbed by Volkswagenwerk AG.

 The entire successful period of the brand’s existence was accompanied by the emblem, known at that time throughout the world.
-It was a stylized image of a fuel tank with a gold border, the inner field of which is divided in half into black (top) and blue.
+It was a stylized image of a fuel tank with a gold border, the inner field divided in half into black (top) and blue.
 This combination gives a strong visual effect.
 Blue is the color of organization, resilience, and perseverance.
 Black is the color of strength, creativity, and substance.
 Together, they symbolize unity and confidence in fulfilling all the characteristics inherent in each.
 The accent element of the logo is the text abbreviation of the brand – NSU, made in the center of the sign, crossing the border of colors.
 Its graphic image creates a visual convexity of the name by increasing the letters from left to right and right to left to the largest center.
-The letters are in a light yellow color.
+The letters are in light yellow.
 Their contours are highlighted in gold.
 This makes the text particularly striking against the general background and easy to remember.

 Maico

 In the middle of the XX century, the Maico brand was known as a manufacturer of excellent racing motorcycles.
 Against the background of the mass production of light motorcycles, scooters, and motorized bicycles in Germany after World War II, Maico developed and produced motocross racing models that are remembered in the history of motorcycle construction.
 The Maico brand (Maicowerk AG) was founded by Ulrich Maisch’s family as Maisch & Co of Pfeffingen in 1926 to manufacture engines.
-In the late forties, the company switched completely to producing motocross and enduro equipment, adding the popular Maicoletta scooter to the lineup.
+In the late forties, the company began producing motocross and enduro equipment, adding the popular Maicoletta scooter to the lineup.
 In 1983, the company went bankrupt.

 Kalex